Flu in Adults (cont.)

 - Children older than 6 months of age who need regular medical care or had to be in a hospital because of metabolic diseases (such as diabetes), chronic kidney disease, or weakened immune systems (including immune system problems caused by medicine or by infection with human immunodeficiency virus [HIV/AIDS])

-- Health care workers and volunteers who work with high-risk patients, including employees of nursing homes and chronic-care facilities
+- Health-care professionals and volunteers who work with high-risk patients, including employees of nursing homes and chronic-care facilities

 - Household members (including children) of people in high-risk groups